Baja California Sur: Culture

 Three of the indigenous cultures remain, the Cochimí, the Guaycura and the Pericú.
 Traditional music is usually played by trios playing an accordion and two guitars in bands called "cochi", in styles such as corridos, waltzes, polkas and mazurkas along with norteño.
 Traditional dress for women includes a semicircular red skirt decorated with local flora, along with a flowered blouse.
 This is most often seen at festivals where traditional dances such as Las Pitahayas, El Conejo, El Apasionado, El Chaverán, La Yuca, La Cuera, Las Calabazas and El Tupé are performed.

 Because of the long coastline, much of the state's cuisine is based on seafood, including species not normally eaten in other parts of Mexico such as manta rays.
 Oregano and a local herb called damiana are common seasonings.
 The latter is also used as a flavoring for a local liquor.
 Traditional dishes include breaded and fried clams, machaca and generally accompanied by flour tortillas.

+Coat of arms

+The coat of arms emphasizes the state's connection to the sea, including images of silver fish, a silver shell and a blue background.
+This with a top crown was the arms of the Province of Las Californias, including modern Baja California Sur, Baja California, the American state of California and part of Arizona state.